HyperAgents/hmas/domains/logistics/create-organization/README.md

 # Create an Organization

 ## Description
-John has experience working in a successful specialized industrial logistics enterprise in Switzerland, the SL Logistics.
-He sees a business opportunity in providing the same service in France.
-Because of his own experience and the success of the SL Logistics, John decides to use the SL Logistics as a model to organize his own enterprise, the FL Logistics.
+John has experience working in a successful specialized industrial logistics enterprise, the SL Logistics.
+He sees a business opportunity in providing the same logistics services.
+Because of his own experience and the success of the SL Logistics, John intends to use the SL Logistics organization model as reference to organize his own enterprise, the FL Logistics.

-John, however, is unsure whether the company is viable and that business and organizational model are adequate for France.
-Thus, he produces a comparative analysis among the SL Logistics, other similar enterprises in France but whose business and organizational models are based on different assumptions, and other theoretical models (i.e., not yet enacted models).
-He concludes that the SL Logistics is viable and adequate for France, yet he will need to increase the number of warehouses due to the covered area in France.
+John, however, is unsure whether the organizational model is adequate in his case.
+Thus, he conducts a comparative analysis between the SL Logistics organizational model with similar enterprises but whose organizational model are based on different assumptions and some theoretical models (i.e., not yet enacted models).
+He concludes that the SL Logistics organizational model is adequate to create his enterprise.

-The main aspect of the SL Logistics that motivated John to copy the SL Logistics business and organizational model is the company culture reflected in their organizational values and goals:
+The main aspect of the SL Logistics that motivated John to copy its organizational model is the enterprise culture reflected in its organizational values and goals:

 * **Organizational Values**
   + _Commitment_: Do everything you can to keep the organization promisses to the customers.